Bohemian-Moravian Highlands

+The Bohemian-Moravian Heights were previously known as the Moravian Heights.

 Location

 The Bohemian-Moravian Highlands are an extensive and long range of hills and low mountains over 150 km long, which runs in a northeasterly direction across the central part of the Czech Republic from Bohemia to Moravia.
 This range roughly coincides with modern Vysočina Region.

 Characteristics

 The highlands form a big region of rolling hills and low mountains with heights between about 500 and 800 metres, whose lowlands are relatively densely settled.
 Its gentle hills are dotted with small farmsteads and also occasionally with holiday apartments and houses.
-The softly, rounded summits offer beautiful and stunning panoramic views of the surrounding countryside, valleys and castles to hikers and holidaymakers, as well as a variety of sporting facilities.
+The softly, rounded summits offer panoramic views of the surrounding countryside, valleys and castles to hikers and holidaymakers, as well as a variety of sporting facilities.

 Division

 Geomorphological division of the Bohemian-Moravian Highlands, including highest peaks: